Murray Henderson (rugby union): Coaching career

 Henderson, as Head Coach, was involved in Canterbury age grade rugby in a coaching partnership with backs coach and former Canterbury fly half Greg Coffey.
 In 1999, in partnership with former All Black Craig Green, Henderson coached the Canterbury Crusaders U21 side to victory in the inaugural Super 12 U21 competition.
 He reconnected with Greg Coffey in 2000 to draw the competition and to finish second the following year.

 Henderson left New Zealand in 2001 to commence his professional coaching career with Sanyo Rugby in Japan and was instrumental in founding a feeder relationship between Sanyo and top rugby University Kanto Gakuin (KGU), as well as facilitating a commercial alliance between Sanyo and the Canterbury Rugby Union.
 Henderson was with Sanyo as Head Coach for 3 years, moving to KGU and Kurita for a further year before returning to New Zealand at the end of 2005.

 In 2006, Henderson was Head Coach for Tasman Makos B team while at the same time operating as Technical Coach and video analyst for the Tasman A team.

 However, the northern hemisphere called and he headed to Coventry Rugby Club in January 2007, helping them to avoid relegation, before contracting as Head Coach the following season.

 In 2008, Henderson accepted the role of Specialist Forward coach for the Portugal National Rugby Federation.
 At the completion of that 2-year contract he left Portugal to take up the Head Coach position with the Oxford University Blues in September 2010 and also consults for the RFU to deliver specialist coaching seminars to coaches and teams within the UK.
 Henderson's last stint overseas was in Japan again, where he coached Honda Rugby Football club for three seasons.

 Notable family members

 Murray Henderson comes from a competitive sporting family.
 His uncle Wally Coe was a New Zealand Welterweight boxer who won a gold medal at the 1962 British Empire and Commonwealth Games.

 Great uncle Dick Dunn was also a keen sportsman who played 52 consecutive seasons of senior cricket and rose to coach the New Zealand women's cricket team.
 Boxing was also a passion and Dunn established boxing gyms training children off the street as well as notable champions such as Commonwealth gold medallists Wally Coe and Frank Creagh.

-Daughter Cassie Henderson placed fifth in the first series of The X Factor New Zealand.
+His daughter Cassie Henderson is a pop singer-songwriter.